 Water utilities report water conservation efforts and outcomes via an annual report to MN DNR's MPARS (MN Permitting and Reporting System).
 The Metropolitan Council Water Conservation Toolbox is a one-stop shop for resources and has extensive tips and resources for water customers and water suppliers.
 See also Greening Lawn Irrigation - a toolkit for Cities seeking to engage homeowners in water conservation through improved lawn care practices (Resilient Communities Project, University of MN: 2015) and Water Wisely: Start in your own backyard (UofM extension: 2020) or reserve the UofM Extension Irrigation Efficiency Trailer.
 Note that research in MN shows that odd/even watering ordinances do not decrease consumption, but a Monday/Thursday, Tuesday/Friday ordinance does (by cutting allowed days of watering by 33%).

 See WaterSense and EnergyStar appliances, especially WaterSense-labeled weather-based irrigation controllers, a type of "smart" irrigation control technology that uses local weather data and soil moisture sensors to determine when and how much to water.

-Provide education/information around lawn watering and home water conservation and rain barrels; summarize watering ordinance but report conservation rate structures and dynamic user feedback under action 20.7, rain gutter disconnects from sewers under action 20.3; education about home water softeners under 20.4
+Provide education/information on lawn watering and home water conservation and rain barrels; summarize watering ordinance but report conservation rate structures and dynamic user feedback under action 20.7, rain gutter disconnects from sewers under action 20.3, education about home water softeners under 20.4

-Report residential water use under 75 gal/capita/day; modify and adopt a model landscaping ordinance that encourages low water-use landscaping; assist owners of automatic or underground irrigation systems to install the state-required rain/moisture sensors; report water use reductions; become a WaterSense Partner.
+Report residential water use under 75 gal/capita/day; modify and adopt a model landscaping ordinance that encourages low water-use landscaping; assist owners of irrigation systems to install the state-required rain/moisture sensors; report water-use reductions; become a WaterSense Partner.

 Create and report on a rebate or feebate program to promote purchases of WaterSense- and/or Energy Star-rated appliances, to promote water softener upgrades (report under 20.4); review building water conservation strategies during development reviews; as code allows facilitate household/building site rainwater harvesting/reuse; prohibit city water from supplying lawn irrigation systems.

 Who's doing it